game-icons/icons/README.md

 # icons

-For now this repository is only used to [track](https://github.com/game-icons/icons/issues) requests made on [the forum](http://forum.game-icons.net).
+For now this repository is only used to [track](https://github.com/game-icons/icons/issues) requests made on Twitter or by email.

 (soon) All SVG icons available on http://game-icons.net